abdihashii/practice-note-remix-app/README.md

 # Navigate to server directory
 cd apps/server

-# Generate migrations
-bun run db:generate

 # Start PostgreSQL container in detached mode
-bun run docker:up postgres -d
+docker compose up postgres -d

+# Navigate back to root
+cd ../..

-# Start hono server and client
+# Start hono server and client from root
 bun run dev

-# In a new terminal, do a health check on the server to ensure it's running
+# In a new terminal, ensure the server is running with a health check
 curl http://localhost:8000/health
 ```